top of page

 There are obviously a lot of variables involved in calculating the total cost of ownership of a solid state relay and an EMR.
 The examples above are meant to give a fundamental understanding of how that cost can drastically change as the number of operations in the system increases.
 Every application is different and must be evaluated according to its own unique operating conditions, type of load, warranty terms and system cost, along with consideration for any impact on brand image and other corporate objectives.
 The HBControls TCO Calculator is a tool meant to simply facilitate that evaluation.

 Additional information on the TCO Calculator can be found in the FAQ section below.
-Please contact our technical team at 800.879.7918 / , or via our Contact Us page, if you can't find the information you need or if you'd like to discuss your specific application in more detail.
+Please contact our technical team at 800.879.7918 / email@example.com, or via our Contact Us page, if you can't find the information you need or if you'd like to discuss your specific application in more detail.